npm-wharf/command-hub/README.md

 }
 ```

-### Upgrade All Clusters' In CHannel Workloads With Image
+### Upgrade All Clusters' In Channel Workloads With Image

 Returns a hash containing lists of workloads for each cluster upgraded.
 The top level key is the cluster alias.
  * `url` the url for the cluster's hikaru endpoint